The Causal Action in Minkowski Space and Surface Layer Integrals: The Lagrangian of the causal action in Minkowski space

 The fact that~\eqref{d4} is much larger than~\eqref{Lm6} suggests that when minimizing the causal action, one should try to arrange that the contribution~\eqref{d4} vanishes.
 The analysis in this paper gives strong indications that it is indeed physically sensible to assume that the contribution~\eqref{d4} is zero (for a detailed discussion of this point see Remark~\ref{remd4}).
 More technically, this can be arranged as follows: First, one should keep in mind that, being a sum of squares, the expression~\eqref{d4} is non-negative.
 Therefore, it vanishes in a weak evaluation on the light cone only if it vanishes pointwise.
-Note that the contributions in~\eqref{d4} are a consequence of the the shear and general surface states (see the contributions to the eigenvalues in~\eqref{needed} and~\eqref{noneed}), which are needed in order to satisfy the EL equations in the vacuum to degree four on the light cone (for details see~\cite[\S4.4.2]{cfs}).
-More precisely, the effect of the shear and general surface states on the absolute values of the eigenvalues is to mimic the rest masses of the charged Dirac seas.
-Then the contributions in~\eqref{needed} and~\eqref{noneed} scale like~$\sim m^2 \,(\deg=2)$, and exactly as explained in~\cite[\S4.4.2]{cfs}, they can be compensated by the contributions by the rest mass in the charged sectors.
+Note that the contributions in~\eqref{d4} are a consequence of the shear and general surface states (see the contributions to the eigenvalues in~\eqref{needed} and~\eqref{noneed}), which are needed in order to satisfy the EL equations in the vacuum to degree four on the light cone (for details see~\cite[Section~4.4.2]{cfs}).
+More precisely, the effect of the shear and general surface states on the absolute values is to arrange that the EL equations hold in the vacuum by compensating for the fact that the masses of the neutrinos are smaller than that of the charged leptons and quarks.
+Then the contributions in~\eqref{needed} and~\eqref{noneed} scale like~${\sim} m^2$ $(\deg=2)$, and exactly as explained in~\cite[Section~4.4.2]{cfs}, they can be compensated by the contributions by the rest mass in the charged sectors.

-For clarity, we point out that contributions~$\sim \delta^{-2}$ to the closed chain are needed in order to obtain the gravitational interaction with the coupling constant~$\kappa \sim \delta^2$ (see~\cite[Section~4.9 and \S5.4.3]{cfs}).
-However, these contributions are different from the terms in~\eqref{d4}.
+We remark for clarity that contributions~${\sim} \delta^{-2}$ to the closed chain are also needed in order to obtain the gravitational interaction with the coupling constant~$\kappa \sim \delta^2$ (see~\cite[Sections~4.9 and~5.4.3]{cfs}).
+However, going through the detailed computations, it turns out that the resulting contributions to the Lagrangian have a different form than the terms in~\eqref{d4}.
 Therefore, the assumption that~\eqref{d4} vanishes is not in conflict with a gravitational constant~$\kappa \sim \delta^2$.